SciTools/iris/docs/iris/src/developers_guide/gitwash/forking_hell.rst

 .. _forking:

 ======================================================
-Making your own copy (fork) of iris
+Making your own copy (fork) of Iris
 ======================================================

 You need to do this only once.
 The instructions here are very similar